-5.B.42 For Emission Point AA-021, the permittee shall monitor and record scrubber liquid flow rate and pH on a daily basis to indicate continuous compliance with the VOC and TRS emission limits.
-An excursion will be considered any time the recirculation liquid flow rate is below 55 gallons per minute and the pH of the liquid is below 10.7 standard units.
+5.B.42 For Emission Point AA-021, the permittee shall monitor the scrubber liquid flow rate and pH and record a daily block average value for each parameter to indicate continuous compliance with the VOC and TRS emission limits.
+An excursion will be considered any daily block average liquid flow rate which is below 55 gallons per minute or any daily block average liquid pH which is below 10.7 standard units.
 An excursion shall result in immediate corrective action to restore the operating parameter above the minimum flow rate and/or pH as confirmed by recording the flow rate and/or pH upon completing corrective action(s).

-5.B.43 For Emission Points AA-050 and AA-052, the permittee shall install a non-resettable hour meter on each engine (if not already installed).
-The permittee shall keep records of the hours of operation of each engine that are recorded through the hour meters.
-The permittee shall document how many hours are spent for emergency operation, including what classified the operation as emergency, and how many hours are spent for non-emergency operation.
+5.B.43 For Emission Point AA-052, the permittee shall install a non-resettable hour meter on the engine (if not already installed).
+The permittee shall monitor and record the hours of operation for the engine on a monthly basis for both emergency and non-emergency service.
+Additionally, the permittee shall detail (in writing) and maintain what classified each occurrence as either an emergency or a non-emergency.